-National Community Renaissance (National CORE), the master developer of the community, received the allocation of Low Income Housing Tax Credits through the California through the California Tax Credit Allocation Committee.
+National CORE (National CORE), the master developer of the community, received the allocation of Low Income Housing Tax Credits through the California through the California Tax Credit Allocation Committee.
 The credits represent the largest single contribution to the $25 million overall first-phase cost.
 The City of San Bernardino is investing $2.3 million of federally-allocated HOME-Investment Partnership funds into the project, with the balance coming from the Housing Authority of the County of San Bernardino, the Department of Housing and Urban Development’s (HUD) Rental Assistance Demonstration (RAD) program, and a permanent loan from PNC Real Estate.

 “The award of this funding represents the ability to begin revitalization of the area both in and around Waterman Gardens as a whole.
 This public-private partnership will replace 1940s-era public with new construction that meets the highest of energy efficiency standards and quality housing stock.
 On behalf of the City of San Bernardino, I would like to thank all of the partner entities involved in this project,” stated San Bernardino Mayor R. Carey Davis.